l1yefeng/MeshSimpl/README.txt

 Mesh simplification implementation

 - Restriction on input:
-    - Cannot handle non-manifold mesh
+    - No non-manifold edge: will throw an exception
-    - Cannot handle mesh with wrong oriented face
+    - No non-manifold vertex: undefined behavior

 - To-do-next:
     1. Use OOP better to improve program